jonluca/blog/_posts/2019-03-31-window-vars.md

 ## Deeper comparisons

-We'd also like to define some sort of check for whether a variable has been overriden or renamed.
+We'd also like to define some sort of check for whether a variable has been overridden or renamed.
 All of the `window` variables can be renamed, so we want to make sure that we catch any changes a web page makes.
 There's an npm packaged called [object-hash](https://www.npmjs.com/package/object-hash) that defines per-object unique hashes.
-We can import this and pre-hash all the default window varialbes.
+We can import this and pre-hash all the default window variables.
 We can then compare the hashes of any given pages global variables to the known ones.
 We'll run into some small issues (`window.pageYOffset`, for instance, is a variable that changes based on each site, and as such the hash will always be different) but for the most part it'll be a good indicator for any changes.

 We can do that like so: